jcoliz/InfluxDB-MQTT-Grafana-DotNet/README.md

 example/{measurement}/{device}
 ```

-In InfluxDB terms, the 'measurement' describes what you're measuring, and the schema you're sending.
+In InfluxDB terms, the `measurement` describes what we're measuring, and the schema you're sending.
 The example
 client will send two measurements: `th` (temperature and humidity), and `air` (air quality).

-The 'device' describes the machine from which the measurements come.
+The `device` describes the machine from which the measurements come.
 We'll store that in InfluxDB as a tag.
 The example client will use the DNS hostname.

 ### Payload